 What form this takes depends on the specific needs of each person, and a big positive is that Social Prescribers (sometimes also called Link Workers) have the time to fully understand what matters most to each person, and how to help them achieve what they want.

 Most often, this will involve putting together a plan that supports and empowers people to be able to make changes for themselves.
-It may be that the person is having problems with housing, debt or struggling to find work A Social Prescriber may then find local organisations and create a link between the patient and the people that can help.
+It may be that the person is having problems with housing, debt or struggling to find work.
+A Social Prescriber may then find local organisations and create a link between the patient and the people that can help.

 Community Link Workers